neghena/GPS_Autonomous_Nav/index.md

 ![sims](Images/ground_truth_vs_estimated.png)
 Over the course of a full lap around the UCSD Warren track, the EKF algorithm was able to reduce the error in vehicle localization essentially down to zero.
+For more details of sensor fusion, please refer to the video attached at the bottom of the page starting at 6:40.
 <hr>

 <br>